-We are developing a bioerodible, injectable micro-insert delivering latanoprost to treat glaucoma and ocular hypertension.
+We are also developing a bioerodible, injectable micro-insert delivering latanoprost ("Latanoprost Product") to treat glaucoma and ocular hypertension.
 An investigator-sponsored Phase I/II dose-escalation study is ongoing to assess the safety and efficacy of the Latanoprost Product in patients with elevated intraocular pressure.
-We granted Pfizer an exclusive option, under various circumstances, to license the development and commercialization of the Latanoprost Product worldwide.
+Pfizer has an option, under certain circumstances, to license the development and commercialization of the Latanoprost Product worldwide.

-We are investigating the use of Durasert technology for the treatment of orthopedic diseases.
+We are also investigating the use of Durasert technology for the treatment of orthopedic diseases.